lpmi-13/cka-network-policies-between-deployments/index.md

 title: 'CKA Practice: Configure Network Policies To Restrict Traffic Between Pods'

 description: |
-  This exercise tests your ability to configure kubernetes network nolicies to make sure only pods with specific labels can communicate with each other.
+  This exercise tests your ability to configure kubernetes network policies to make sure only pods with specific labels can communicate with each other.

 kind: challenge